the-turing-way/the-turing-way/workshops/book-dash/2023-Nov-BookDash-10.md

    * Esther is a Data Steward at the Delft University of Technology, Faculty of Applied Sciences, the Netherlands.
 She has been a core contributor to the project developing, guiding and collaborating on chapters related to data management and reproducibility - and leads the partnership with TU Delft.
    * Saranjeet is a Fellow of the Software Sustainability Institute and Community Manager at the Research Software Alliance.
 She has been a part of The Turing Way community since 2021.
    * Liz is a researcher in the working dog field.
 She has participated in three Book Dashes and is the Co-lead of the Accessibility Working Group.
-   * Winny  is the Africa Regional Secretary at (International Association for Social Science Information Service and Technology (IASSIST).
+   * Winny  is the Africa Regional Secretary at International Association for Social Science Information Service and Technology (IASSIST).
 She is responsible for coordinating trainings and data related activities in Africa.
 She has participated in two Book Dashes.
 She is also a certified Carpentry instructor.
+   * Johanna Bayer.
    * Susana Roman Garcia is a PhD student at the University of Edinburgh, and was an enrichment student at the Alan Turing Institute for the 2022/23 cohort group.
 Her PhD involves merging topics from Neuroscience, Computer Science and Ethics.
 She has participated in a couple of Book Dashes, and has contributed a chapter to the TTW Book on "Data Hazards".

 We want to express our gratitude for their thoughtful engagement in the project and for helping build an inclusive and safe place in the Book Dash.
-It is only with their help, we can host the next event in May 2024 taking careful consideration for our participants.
+It is only with their help, we can host the next event in June 2024 taking careful consideration for our participants.

 ### Timeline
    * Call for application to join the Book Dash Planning Committee and local hub start date: 10 July 2023